wwalexander/river/README.md

 Usage
 -----

-    river [-cert path] [-key path] [-port port] path
+    river [-cert file] [-key file] [-port port] directory

-River serves the music located at the given path.
-The music can be accessed via a client on the port specified with the -port flag, or the default port.
-If the -cert and -key flags are specified, River will listen for HTTPS connections;
-otherwise, River will listen for HTTP connections.
+river serves the music in the given directory.
+The music can be accessed via a client on port 21313, or on the port named by the -port flag.
+If the -cert and -key flags are specified, river will listen for HTTPS connections; otherwise, river will listen for HTTP connections.

 [river-web](https://github.com/wwalexander/river-web) is a browser-based River client.